rwblickhan/astro-rwblickhan.org/src/content/evergreen/quotes.md

 - _Jane Eyre_, Charlotte Brontë

+> This is for my mother, I would think, wherever her soul is wandering, for it has left her body.

+- _Wide Sargasso Sea_, Jean Rhys

+> "Well," I answered annoyed, "that is precisely how your beautiful island seems to me, quite unreal and like a dream."
+>
+> "But how can rivers and mountains and the sea be unreal?"
+>
+> "And how can millions of people, their houses and their streets be unreal?"
+>
+> "More easily," she said, "much more easily.
+Yes a big city must be like a dream."
+>
+> "No, this is unreal and like a dream," I thought.

+- _Wide Sargasso Sea_, Jean Rhys

 ## From Non-Fiction

 > Butler’s novel [_Parable of the Sower_] is brutal and soaring.
 I guess there’s a word people sometimes use for that combination: biblical.